Egalitarian Gradient Descent: A Simple Approach to Accelerated Grokking: Proposed Method: Egalitarian Gradient Descent

-This downweights the components of $g$ aligned with large $s_j$—the “high-frequency’’ directions—so our EGD update inherits the filtering inductive bias of Grokfast \citep{Lee2024Grokfast} as a by-product.
+This down-weights the components of $g$ aligned with large $s_j$—the “high-frequency’’ directions—so our EGD update inherits the filtering inductive bias of Grokfast \citep{Lee2024Grokfast} as a by-product.
 Crucially, unlike Grokfast, EGD \emph{equalizes} the optimization speed across principal directions, yielding isotropic progress in the eigenspace.
-It also enjoys the following important properties:
+EGD also enjoys the following important properties.

 \begin{itemize} \item \emph{Memory.} In contrast to Grokfast \citep{Lee2024Grokfast}, which maintains a large buffer of past gradients, our proposed EGD method incurs \textbf{no} additional memory overhead beyond the current gradient (and, if used, a running spectral estimate).